ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 (4) Select a character encoding and a delimiter to use, if necessary.
   * ![Character Encoding and Delimiter are selected as English and Comma respectively](img/data_export_img05.png)

-(5) Drag and drop items to export in the order they need to be displayed in the exported file.
+(5) Drag and drop items to be exported.
   * Click on **Add All** button to include all fields in the data export.
   * ![Gif showing Record number being dragged & dropped](img/data_export_img06.gif)
   * ![Gif showing Add All button](img/data_export_img07.gif)